Pentazenium

 In chemistry, the pentazenium cation (also known as pentanitrogen) is a positively-charged polyatomic ion with the chemical formula N5+ and structure N\sN\sN\sN\sN.
 Together with solid nitrogen polymers and the azide anion, it is one of only three poly-nitrogen species obtained in bulk quantities.

 History

 Within the High Energy Density Matter research program, run by the U.S. Air Force since 1986, systematic attempts to approach polynitrogen compounds began in 1998, when Air Force Research Laboratory at Edwards AFB became interested in researching alternatives to the highly toxic hydrazine-based rocket fuel and simultaneously funded several such proposals.
 Karl O. Christe, then, a senior investigator at AFRL, chose to attempt building linear N5+ out of N2F+ and N3-, based on the proposed bond structure:

 The reaction succeeded, and [N5]+[AsF6]- was created in sufficient quantities to be fully characterized by NMR, IR and Raman spectroscopy in 1999.
 The salt was highly explosive, but when AsF5 was replaced by SbF5, a stronger Lewis acid, much more stable [N5]+[SbF6]- was produced, shock-resistant and thermally stable up to 60–70 °C. This made bulk quantities, easy handling, and X-ray crystal structure analysis possible.

+Actually N5+ had been predicted by ab initio calculations as a member of the dicyanamide isoelectronic series by Pyykkö and Runeberg in 1991 and this was quoted as ref.
+[10] of Christe [2] in 1999.